 Your input helped to create the Draft of our Ten-Year Master Plan.

-On the evening of Wednesday, July 17th, city residents and all in the region who love the James River Park system are invited to attend a meeting to review the Master Plan Draft and provide feedback.
-Staff from Parks, Recreation, and Community Facilities, members of the James River Park System Steering and Technical Committees, and VHB Engineering and Hargreaves will provide an overview of the proposed Master Plan.
+On the evening of Wednesday, July 17th, city residents and all in the region who love the James River Park system were invited to attend a meeting to review the Master Plan Draft and provide feedback.
+Staff from Parks, Recreation, and Community Facilities, members of the James River Park System Steering and Technical Committees, and VHB Engineering and Hargreaves provided an overview of the proposed Master Plan.